 The Chancellor is the ceremonial head of the University, formally grants degrees and can represent the Institution in other capacities.
 The Chancellor is elected by the Board, serving for a three-year term, and is simultaneously a member of the Board of Governors.
 The Founding Chancellor of Quest was Dr. David W. Strangway, FRSC, OC.
-Quest's current Chancellor is Peter W. Webster.
+Quest's current Chancellor is Chief Dale Harry of the Skwxwú7mesh Nation.